lmaoclost/NextLevelWeek-2/README.md

 Node, yarn and a text editor.
 I'm using VSCode.

-## Day 1: FrontEnd
+## Day 1, 3: FrontEnd
 Open a terminal.
 ```
 $ cd /web
 $ yarn
 $ yarn start
 ```
 Go to http://localhost:3000 and the project is up and running!
+To use the backend, make sure that it is running.

 ## Day 2: BackEnd